Security best practices

 - SeekTable uses a standard Microsoft library to generate (sign, encrypt) and validate JWT tokens (System.IdentityModel.Tokens.Jwt).

 - SeekTable built-in sign-in (login box) uses a standard MVC Core cookie-based authentication provider.

-- When report is shared (with "Team Sharing" / published to web with a public link / embeded with iFrame) viewers cannot access cube's configuration details like connection string or SQL query template in any way.
+- When a report is shared (with "Team Sharing" / published to web with a public link / embedded with iFrame) viewers cannot access cube's configuration details like connection string or SQL query template in any way.